Allow the dust to settle

 Luckily, there is a simple way to let the dust settle so you can regain your focus and get back to living your best life.

-I know.
-It sounds absurd and counterintuitive, but it works!
-When you stop doing and start being, your mind and body have time to catch up with you.
+Do absolutely nothing.
+I know!
+It sounds absurd and counterintuitive, but I’ve tested it out many times and it works.
+Stop doing and start being in order to allow your mind and body time to catch up with you.

 - Do absolutely nothing for a minimum of 30 minutes.
 Are you an overachiever?
-Then, do nothing all day long!
+Then, do nothing a couple times a day!